thandrenn/AtlasQuest/README.md

 ## License
 AtlasQuest is released under the GNU General Public License (GPL).
-For the full license text please see: gpl-v2-en.txt
+For the full license text please see: LICENSE